RoPython/ropython.github.io/content/cluj/2015-07-09-gitfs-argus-ci-and-pylint/index.rst

         little they know about versioning.
-A user can mount any repository and all the his changes will be automatically converted into commits. gitfs will also expose the history of the branch you’re currently working on by simulating snapshots of every commit.
+A user can mount any repository and all the his changes will be automatically converted into commits. gitfs will also expose the history of the branch you're currently working on by simulating snapshots of every commit.

         `Full abstract <https://ep2015.europython.eu/conference/talks/gitfs-building-a-filesystem-in-python>`__.